FY2022

 Event Report

-On Thursday, September 1, NHK Kyoto Broadcasting Station 8K Plaza held a face-to-face training session for the first time in three years.
+On Thursday, September 1, we held a face-to-face training session at NHK Kyoto Broadcasting Station 8K Plaza for the first time in three years.

-First, we visited the storage room and production room of the photographic equipment.
-The participants were very interested in the production site, which is not usually seen.
-During the studio tour, the announcer explained the camera movements and how to read the manuscript.
-Through the experience of reading news scripts, participants realized the difficulty of conveying correct information in a limited amount of time.
+First of all, we had a tour of the storage room and production room of the shooting equipment.
+The participants were curious about the production site, which they could not normally see.
+During the studio tour, the announcer explained how to move the camera and how to read the script.
+Through the experience of reading news scripts, the participants realized how difficult it is to convey correct information in a limited amount of time.

-In the second half, the station staff took the stage and held a roundtable discussion on their careers, including the work they are currently involved in and the reasons why they wanted to work for NHK.
+In the second half, a roundtable discussion was held on career topics such as the work they are currently involved in and the reasons why they wanted to work for NHK.

-Participants commented, "I had a lot in common with the Public Relations Department" and "I was able to learn about the other side of the media," and it was an opportunity to feel close to the world of media from the perspective of job hunting.
+Participants commented that they had a lot in common with the Public Relations Department and that they were able to learn about the other side of the media, and it was an opportunity for them to feel closer to the world of media from the perspective of job hunting.

 11th_seisaku_2015